Layering Audio 101 – Easy Way to Get Great Stereo Image!

 In your quest for richer, more “pro-sounding” tracks, it is likely you have stumbled across the idea of layering sounds.

-Basically, this is a simple principle: combine (or stack) 2 or more of the identical type of noise together.
-In order to get a stronger or interesting result than one single source may achieve.
+Basically, this is a simple principle: combine (or stack) 2 or more identical types of noise together.
+In order to get a stronger or more interesting result than one single source may achieve.

 The concept of layering in music is old as the music itself.
 Imagine choirs combining several singers in unison to produce more depth and energy.
 That will be providing a more complicated, intriguing sound for your listener.